Ometria/chosen/README.md

 1. Make all changes in Coffeescript files, **not** JavaScript files.
 2. For feature changes, update both jQuery *and* Prototype versions
 3. Use `npm install -d` to install the correct development dependencies.
-4. Use `cake build` or `cake watch` to generate Chosen's JavaScript file and minified version.
+4. Use `grunt` to generate Chosen's JavaScript file and minified version.
 5. Don't touch the `VERSION` file
 6. Submit a Pull Request using GitHub.

 ### Using CoffeeScript & Cake

-First, make sure you have the proper CoffeeScript / Cake set-up in place.
+First, make sure you have the proper CoffeeScript set-up in place.
 We have added a package.json that makes this easy:

 ```
 npm install -d
 ```

-This will install `coffee-script` and `uglifyjs`.
+This will install all the development dependencies.

 Once you're configured, building the JavasScript from the command line is easy:

-    cake build                # build Chosen from source cake watch                # watch coffee/ for changes and build Chosen

-If you're interested, you can find the recipes in Cakefile.
+    grunt

 ### Chosen Credits

 - Built by [Harvest](http://www.getharvest.com/).
 Want to work on projects like this?
 [We’re hiring](http://www.getharvest.com/careers)!